Immigration to Canada: Immigration rate

 Immigrant population growth is concentrated in or around large cities (particularly Vancouver, Toronto, and Montreal).
-These cities have experienced increased service demands that accompany strong population growth, causing concern about the capability of the infrastructure to handle influxes in such places.
-For example, as noted in a Toronto Star article from 14 July 2006, 43% of Canada's immigrants move to the Greater Toronto Area and that, "unless Canada cuts immigrant numbers, our major cities will not be able to maintain their social and physical infrastructures."
+These cities have experienced increased service demands accompanying strong population growth, raising concerns about the infrastructure's ability to handle influxes in such places.
+For example, as noted in a Toronto Star article from 14 July 2006, 43% of Canada's immigrants move to the Greater Toronto Area, and that, "unless Canada cuts immigrant numbers, our major cities will not be able to maintain their social and physical infrastructures."
 Most of the provinces that do not have one of those destination cities have implemented strategies to try to boost their share of immigration.
 Within cities, immigrants are more likely to settle in areas with better public transit service compared to non-immigrants, and are more likely to use public transit for travelling to work, partly because of costs and barriers to car ownership.
 While cities are a popular destination for new immigrants, some small towns have seen an influx of immigration due to economic reasons and accessibility of schools excelling in both academic and vocational training.
 This dynamic presents a challenge for these regional districts/municipalities to adapt and grow with the changes.

 Canada's plan to increase immigration aims to address labor shortages and demographic changes that threaten the country's future.
 While experts acknowledge the benefits of increased immigration, they emphasize the need for comprehensive solutions that extend beyond simply raising immigration levels.
 Matching newcomers' skills with available job opportunities, mandating enhanced acceptance of recognized foreign credentials across regulatory bodies, and expanding the focus to encompass a wider range of job sectors are crucial steps.
-Additionally, they express concerns regarding the strain on essential services and potential stakeholder influence on policy-making require careful consideration.
+Additionally, they express concerns regarding the strain on essential services and the potential for stakeholder influence on policy-making, which requires careful consideration.
 The experts concur that achieving a balance between the country's economic needs and the well-being of both newcomers and existing residents will be key to effectively addressing labor market challenges and ensuring successful immigration integration.